 “I loved Arthur the moment I saw him,” she said.

-Celeste then drove Arthur 2,015 miles to her home in Las Vegas!
-Arthur was previously traumatized by a plane ride from the United Kingdom to the states.
+Celeste then drove Arthur 2,015 miles to her home in Las Vegas.
+Arthur was previously traumatized by a plane ride from the United Kingdom to the United States.
 Even though he was on a plane exclusive to pets, Arthur was not impressed.
-He snubbed his owner for quite some time after the flight, so Celeste decided that a car ride was the only option.
+Celeste decided that a car ride was the only option.

 Celeste said Arthur loved Las Vegas the moment he arrived.
-He was able to adapt to his new surroundings with ease and was a big hit with Celeste’s friends and neighbors.
+He adapted to his new surroundings with ease and was a big hit with Celeste’s friends and neighbors.